hieultse150560/Project-Collaboration-and-Competition---DRL/README.md

 2. Place the "python" folder in the working folder.

-3. Follow the instructions in `Continuous_Control.ipynb` to get started with training the agent!
+3. Follow the instructions in `Tennis.ipynb` to get started with training the agent!
 You can try tuning the hyperparameter as well!

 4. You can also load the pretrained model weight provided to see how the agents work.

 ## Visualizing Results

-The environment was solved in 119 episodes with	Average Score is 30.16
+The environment was solved in 1537 episodes with	Average Score is 0.51